JohnQHerman/SlippiStatsBot/README.md

 Uses Discord's slash command feature to handle command input.

-I personally host this bot on my own server, but if you want to host it yourself, you can follow the instructions below.
+I personally host this bot (invite link Soon™), but if you want to host it yourself, you can follow the instructions below.

-## Installation
+### Installation

 1. Clone this repository to your local machine.
 2. Install dependencies by running `npm install`.

-## Usage
+### Usage

 1. Create a Discord bot and invite it to your server.
 2. Add your bot token to the `.env` file.